dozmus/csar/design-docs/Interim Report & Risk Assessment.md

       Print help information
 ```

-If an error occurs at any of the following major stages, said error will be displayed and csar will terminate.

-Firstly, the command-line arguments are translated into objects which will fulfil the contract which corresponds to the given csar query.
+These values are stored in an instance of `CsarContext` using JCommander.
+JCommander will try to match the command-line arguments with fields in said object using the values in their `@Parameter` annotations.

+Then, `CsarFactory` will use this instance of `CsarContext` to create a corresponding instance of `Csar`.
+At this stage, a project iterator which determines files to parse is also created.

-Secondly, the csar query will be parsed using an ANTLR4 grammar.
+Secondly, the csar query in `CsarContext` will be parsed using the corresponding ANTLR4 grammar.
 Each csar query is comprised of four parts, but only the first is required:
  * `searchTarget` - The element to select.
  * `containsQuery` - What `searchTarget` should contain within it.
  * `fromTarget` - Where `searchTarget` should be found.
  * `refactorDescriptor` - The transformation to apply to `searchTarget`.

-Thirdly, the project code will be parsed.
+Thirdly, the project code will be parsed (currently only Java 8 is supported).
 This is after csar query is parsed because it typically takes longer, and an invalid csar query terminates the system.
+It will also perform some code validation because the Java 8 ANTLR4 grammar relies on post-processing for correctness.

-Fourthly, the parsed project code is post-processed for further information.
+Fourthly, the parsed project code is post-processed to get us information we may need for searching, which we do not possess already.
 This currently includes type hierarchy resolving and overridden methods resolving.
-It will soon also map method usages to method definitions.
+This willalso map method usages to method definitions (unimplemented).

-Then, the parsed project code is searched using the visitor design pattern.
+Fifthly, the parsed project code is searched using the visitor design pattern.
+Each language element in each code file is visited, and if a match to the language descriptor we are looking for is found, then that element is added to the list of search results.
+This will soon also handle the `FROM` and `CONTAINS` clauses from csar query (unimplemented).
 The search results are then printed.

-Then, the parsed project code will be refactored, and changes will be written to source code files - this is not yet implemented.
+Sixthly, the parsed project code will be refactored, and changes will be written to source code files (unimplemented).
 The refactor results are then printed.

 Finally, csar terminates.

+Note: If an unrecoverable error occurs at any of the aforementioned stages, the error will be displayed in a user-friendly format and csar will terminate.
+The user may be able to override this behaviour through sub-classing.

 <!-- TODO finish -->